 Cabbage is so versatile and commonplace that it is eaten in almost every country around the world.
-That is a LOT of cabbage.
 Fermented cabbage dishes are a widespread form of food preparation and have nourished humanity for centuries.
-And, while pickled and fermented cabbage is common, the simplest way to prepare cabbage is to steam it.
-Although we think of cabbages as being relatively head-sized and weighing a couple of pounds, the heaviest cabbage on record weighed 62.71 kilograms (138.25 pounds).
-That’s right, imagine a cabbage that weighs 138.25 pounds.
-Wow.
+Although we think of cabbages as being relatively head-sized and weighing a couple of pounds, the heaviest cabbage on record weighed 62.71 kilograms or 138.25 pounds.

-Cabbage is approximately 90% water but is a great source of many nutrients.
-Cabbage is an excellent source of vitamin C and vitamin K, and a good source of folate and vitamin B6.
-Different varieties of cabbage have varying nutritional strengths.
+Cabbage is approximately 90% water and is a great source of many nutrients.
+Cabbage is an excellent source of vitamin C and K, and a good source of folate and vitamin B6.
 Purple/Red cabbage has more vitamin C, while Savoy cabbage has more vitamin A, calcium, iron, and potassium.
-Generally, cabbage is considered a beneficial digestive aid and intestinal cleanser, however, if eaten in excessive amounts it can lead to bloating and intestinal gas.
+Cabbage is considered a beneficial digestive aid and intestinal cleanser, however, if eaten in excessive amounts, it can lead to bloating and intestinal gas.
+Cooking with Laura

 Buying & Storing

-Cabbage can be stored for quite a long time if done properly.
+Cabbage can be stored for quite a long time when done properly.
 Refrigerate cabbage in your hydrator/crisper drawer.
 Do not remove outer leaves before storage.
-A plastic bag will help retain moisture but is not necessary if you have a crisper drawer and you leave the outer leaves on.
-If the outer leaves have already been removed then you may want to place it in a plastic bag to increase the storage life.
+A plastic bag will help retain moisture, but is not necessary if you have a crisper drawer and you leave the outer leaves on.
+If the outer leaves have already been removed, place it in a plastic bag to increase the storage life.
 Properly stored cabbage can last 3 weeks to 2 months in the refrigerator.
-It can last much longer in optimal root cellar conditions.
-If you only use part of your cabbage, wrap the remaining portion up and store it in your refrigerator for up to a week.

-Pull off the outer leaves and rinse the head of cabbage under cool water.
+Preparation – pull off the outer leaves and rinse the head of cabbage under cool water.
 Cut the cabbage in half from top to bottom and then in half again (to get quarters).
-At this point, you can cut out any damaged areas if you feel the need to.
-Then, take your knife and de-core the cabbage, thereby removing the stiff base and center stem of the cabbage that looks different from the compact layers of the head.
-Once de-cored the cabbage quarters can be sliced into thin ribbons, inch-wide strips, chunks, cut into thinner wedges, or left as is.
+Use your knife to de-core the cabbage, thereby removing the stiff base and center stem of the cabbage that looks different from the compact layers of the head.
+Once de-cored, the cabbage quarters can be sliced into thin ribbons, inch-wide strips, chunks, cut into thin wedges, or left as is.
 It all depends on what you’re doing with your cabbage.
-Sometimes you may need whole leaves of the cabbage so you would leave the cabbage intact and begin peeling off the outer leaves after rinsing the whole head.
-This is how you prepare cabbage is your using cabbage leaves as cups, wraps, or the like.

-Raw: cut cabbage heads into halves or quarters, de-core, and thinly slice cabbage for use in slaws, salads, pasta salads, or on top of tacos for a delicious crunch.
+Raw – cut cabbage heads into halves or quarters, de-core, and thinly slice cabbage for use in slaws, salads, pasta salads, or on top of tacos for a delicious crunch.
 All varieties of cabbage go great with green onion, carrots, daikon, jicama, and beets (all raw).
-You can even mix several varieties of cabbage all together for a really delicious salad or slaw.
-You can also peel the leaves off and use them as cups for rice dishes, taco shells, etc.
+Mix several varieties of cabbage together for a really delicious salad or slaw, or peel the leaves off and use as cups for rice dishes, taco shells, etc.

-Roasting: cut wedges of cabbage, drizzle with olive oil, salt, and pepper, and roast at 400 until browned and tender.
-You can also cut cabbage into large chunks and roast the chunks, stirring them after about 5 minutes.
-Cabbage does not take too long to roast, so just keep your eye on it.
-As mentioned before, roasted cabbage is great on roasted vegetable platters.
+Roast – cut wedges of cabbage, drizzle with olive oil, salt and pepper, and roast at 400 until browned and tender.
+You can also cut cabbage into large chunks and roast the chunks, stirring after about 5 minutes.

-Sautéing: cut strips of cabbage and toss them in a sauté pan with other veggies to use in a stir-fry or fried rice.
+Sauté – cut strips of cabbage and toss in a sauté pan with other veggies for a delicious stir-fry or fried rice.

-Boiling: cut cabbage into quarters then cut into large chunks.
+Boil – cut cabbage into quarters, then cut into large chunks.
 Boil in salted water with a chopped onion for 5 minutes, strain, and add to mashed potatoes, mashed parsnips, or soup.

-Fermenting and Pickling: ferment cabbage in a vinegar or salt brine to make homemade sauerkraut or kimchi.
-There are lots of ways to ferment cabbage so get some heads and try them all!
+Ferment/Pickle – ferment cabbage in a vinegar or salt brine to make homemade sauerkraut or kimchi.